VendelinSlezak/BleskOS/README.md

 Here is info about most important improvements in several last updates.

+**Version 2024 Update 1**
+- Optimalized code of mouse cursor
+- Update of source code license to year 2024

 **Update 16**
 - HDA driver completely rewritten into much better version